Rolex Watch Origin: The Most Recognized Luxury Watch Brand

 - Collect your payment: Your Rolex watch will then go to auction.
 After it’s sold, FORTUNA will contact you regarding which of your pieces sold, at what price and how we will pay you.

 Learn more about our selling process by visiting our selling page online.

 How to Buy a Collectible Rolex Watch

-Whether you’re ready to part with your Rolex watch or looking to add one to your collection, rely on Fortuna Auction.
+Whether you’re ready to part with your Rolex watch or looking to add one to your collection, rely on FORTUNA.
 We’d love to walk you through our buying and selling processes in more detail.
-Learn more about Fortuna by contacting us online or calling us directly at +1 (212)-389-9040.
+Learn more about FORTUNA by contacting us online or calling us directly at +1 (212)-389-9040.